Research and study

 Software and ICT

-Material which does not support the educational purposes of the University cannot be downloaded, copied or communicated using University equipment or computer networks.
-For additional information on appropriate uses of the internet at Curtin, see the guidelines on Appropriate ICT Use.
+Material which does not support the educational purposes of the University must not be downloaded, copied, or communicated using Curtin equipment, facilities, or networks.
+For additional information on appropriate uses of technology refer to the ICT Use Policy Manual.